Marriage

 Steps:

 1. Line up to have your forms checked and get a number.
-So if you'll ask me, it's better to download the form online so you can fall in line right away.
+So, if you ask me, it's better to download the form online so you can fall in line right away.

 2. Wait (for eternity 😅) for your number to be called and submit your requirements.

-They will send your new SSS ID via mail within 30-60 days.
+They will mail your new SSS ID within 30-60 days.

 This one's a pain.
-Although I'm thankful that Robinson's has Lingkod Pinoy Centers where you can find government offices in one place, the lines could be daunting.
-This took more than two hours of waiting.
+Although I'm thankful that Robinson's has Lingkod Pinoy Centers, where you can find government offices in one place, the lines could be daunting.
+I spent more than two hours waiting.

 🚩 Update: I never got my SSS ID.
 It was lost in the mail, the post office told me.
 They advised me to just get a new one.
-That was more 2 hours wasted including me going back. ðŸ¤¬
+That was more than 2 hours wasted, including me going back. ðŸ¤¬

 PAGIBIG